-- 1. The parties agree that the transportation of students by GREA bargaining unit members is voluntary on the part of the bargaining unit members.
-Members will be apprised of their responsibilities and rights when they choose to transport students.
-The relevant information is contained in the document attached and was written by a joint committee of GREA and GRPS representatives. - 2.
-Bargaining unit members who do not choose to transport students in non-emergency situations will not be denied bids or have their refusal reflected in their evaluation. - 3.
+- 1. The Parties agree that the transportation of students by Association members is voluntary on the part of the Association members.
+Members will be apprised of their responsibilities and rights when they choose to transport students. - 2.
+Association members who do not choose to transport students in non-emergency situations will not be denied bids or have their refusal reflected in their evaluation. - 3.
 Securing Vehicle Designation slips shall be the joint responsibility of members and the appropriate administrator. - 4.
-Bargaining unit members who do volunteer to transport students will first sign the Staff Driver Information Sheet. - 5.
-In emergency situations, qualified bargaining unit members may be expected to transport students after other reasonable options have been exhausted.
+Association members who do volunteer to transport students will first sign the Staff Driver Information Sheet. - 5.
+In emergency situations, qualified Association members may be expected to transport students after other reasonable options have been exhausted.